kensanata/ggg/README.md

 [GPG / Mutt / Gmail](https://gist.github.com/bnagy/8914f712f689cc01c267)
 by Ben Nagy.

-Let's create our secret key.
-It will ask us for a *passphrase*.
+Let's create our secret key using ```gpg --gen-key```.

+Here's what you want to answer:

+1. we want the default kind of key (option 1: RSA and RSA)
+2. we want the largest size (4096 bits)
+3. we want the key to be valid for one year (1y)
+4. we'll provide our name and our email address to identify the key
+5. we'll provide a passphrase

+A *passphrase* is like a very long password.
 Use a good one and don't forget it.
 All your other passwords will end up being protected by this one passphrase.

+Here's what the entire process will look like:

 ```
 Guest@Megabombus:~$ gpg --gen-key